ibm-mas/image-set-configs/README.md

 ```

 The script will:
+1. Generate catalog ISC file in `catalogs/` directory (if missing)
-1. Extract version information from the catalog YAML file
+2. Extract version information from the catalog YAML file
-2. Download CASE bundles using `oc ibm-pak get` (if not already cached)
+3. Download CASE bundles using `oc ibm-pak get` (if not already cached)
-3. Generate ISC files in the `packages/` directory organized by product and version
+4. Generate ISC files in the `packages/` directory organized by product and version
-4. Process extras (MongoDB, Amlen) from ansible-devops repository
+5. Process extras (MongoDB, Amlen) from ansible-devops repository

 **Prerequisites:**
 - `oc` CLI with `ibm-pak` plugin installed